Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 #### 6 - Enable trace logging for the handler

-To be able to see the trace log messages in the sample without having to enable trace level logging for the whole Orchestrator API endpoint, find the nlog config file for the Orchestrator API endpoint, usually located at:
+To be able to see the trace log messages in the sample without having to enable trace level logging for the whole Orchestrator API endpoint, find the NLog configuration file for the Orchestrator API endpoint, usually located at:

 `C:\Program Files\Keyfactor\Keyfactor Platform\WebAgentServices\NLog_Orchestrators.config`